ProtocolONE/devenv/README.md

 Protocol One development environment
 ====================================

-This is the repository for the docker-compose files and configs to setup development environment for different cases.
+This is the repository for the docker-compose files and configs to setup development and test environment for different cases.

 Prerequisites
 -------------